BU Linguistics alumni survey. Thanks so much!

 - a dual BA/MA dual degree in Linguistics,

-The deadline has now passed for September 2018 admission to the MA or PhD program.
-The application deadlines for admission the MA and PhD programs in September 2019 will be early February and January 2019, respectively.
-The application portal for next year will open in September of 2018.
-The next opportunities for undergraduates to apply for the BA/MA program will be November 30, 2018 (for admission in Spring 2019) or April 20, 2019 (for admission in Fall 2019).
+The deadline has now passed for September 2019 admission to the MA or PhD program.
+The application deadlines for admission the MA and PhD programs in September 2020 will be February 3, 2020 for the MA program and January 6, 2020 for the PhD program.
+The graduate application portal for next year will open in September of 2019.
+The next opportunities for undergraduates to apply for the BA/MA program will be November 30, 2019 (for admission in Spring 2020) or April 20, 2020 (for admission in Fall 2020).